LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 .. type:: xml_nodeMap

-   Note that some node maps are read-only and can not be modified.
+   Note that some node maps are read-only and cannot be modified.

 .. member:: xml_nodeMap->setNamedItem(node::xml_node)::xml_node

-   Adds the node to the node map based on the nodeName value of the node.
+   Adds the node to the node map based on the ``nodeName`` value of the node.
    Replaces any duplicate node within the map.
 Returns the added node.

 .. member:: xml_nodeMap->setNamedItemNS(node::xml_node)::xml_node